-Wharton Moneyball Academy: Training Camp is a one-week, online program broadly introducing students to statistics through a sports lens.
-Hosted by the Wharton School of the University of Pennsylvania and the Wharton Sports Analytics and Business Initiative (WSABI), the Wharton Moneyball Academy: Training Camp welcomes talented high school sophomores, juniors and seniors intrigued by statistics.
-Students applying to this program should have strong math skills and an interest in sports.
+Hosted by the Wharton School of the University of Pennsylvania and the Wharton Sports Analytics and Business Initiative (WSABI), the Wharton Moneyball Academy: Training Camp is a one-week program that broadly introduces students to statistics through a sports lens and welcomes talented high school sophomores, juniors, and seniors intrigued by statistics.

 THE ACADEMIC EXPERIENCE

 Taught by Professor Adi Wyner and guest faculty, the Moneyball Academy: Training Camp is an introduction to statistics and coding course.
 Students will learn basics in how to read and write code in R, the advanced statistical programming language used by professional statisticians.
 By the end of the course, students will be able to better understand sports analyses in articles they may read, as well as create their own sports analysis project.
 Furthermore, Moneyball offers the opportunity to learn from and network with other analytically minded people, which can prove extremely valuable as students continue in the sports industry.

 Daily participation and engagement are required Monday through Friday.
 Each day will include some mixture of live, online class lectures; facilitated, small group discussions; collaborative group work; guest speakers; and independent work, completed within the Wharton Online Learning Platform.
 Live class sessions will meet as outlined below.

 Monday – Friday: tentatively 10:00AM-6:00PM Eastern Daylight Time (UTC-4);